-Today were going to talk about the benefits of baby sign language & what signs you should start off with.
+Today we’re going to talk about the benefits of baby sign language & what signs you should start off with.
 Zaza & I have totally been trying to work on our communication- I think she understands me?
 I always ask if she wants something to eat or drink or if she wants to go to sleep.
 She never answers me on the sleep one.
 Go figure.

 Anyway, Rebecca Zolo is here today to talk about everything to do with baby sign language.
-Not only is she a Speech Pathologist but she’s a mom of 3 ( with twins ! ) & as you can image she totally gets being a mom & the importance of communicating with your kids.
+Not only is she a Speech Pathologist but she’s a mom of 3 ( with twins ! ) & as you can imagine she totally gets being a mom & the importance of communicating with your kids.

 Let’s welcome Rebecca to The Skinny Confidential.

 Hi everyone!
 My name is Rebecca Lee & I am so excited to be sharing the benefits of baby sign language & relaying ways to teach it to your baby!
-I am a Speech & Language Pathologist, & I have worked on teaching babies to communicate for many years.
+I am a Speech & Language Pathologist, & I have worked on teaching babies language development to communicate for many years.
 However, it wasn’t until I had my own babies that I realized that babies actually feel very strongly about communicating with us, & they NEED to feel heard & understood.

 Babies need to be able to communicate their wants & needs, because when they can’t, they feel incredibly frustrated.
 Frustration leads to crying, tantrums, & stress for baby & caretaker.
 I have twin girls & a boy that is 21 months younger than the twins.
 When my son was born, I suddenly had three babies under age 2.
 I knew that I needed to get them communicating early because I was not emotionally equipped to handle tantrums in addition to the diapers, round the clock feeding & of course, sleepless nights ( but, of course, they are my little miracles ).

 I did some research, & taught myself the signs.
 Then I started teaching it to them.
-When I saw them being successful with using the signs, I HAD to share it with other moms, so I started my baby sign language class.
+When I saw them being successful with using the signs, I HAD to share it with other moms, so I started my baby sign language ASL (American Sign Language) class.
 I teach simple signs through simple songs.
 The babies love the songs & the moms & dads love the challenge of having to use the signs while singing the songs in class.
 A fun time is had by all.